Empowering the Digitalization of the Gotthard Base Tunnel with Augmented Reality

-Our client SBB, the national railway company of Switzerland, is supporting 1.25 mio daily passengers and is responsible for almost 98% of the rail cargo and passenger traffic nationwide.
+Our client SBB, the national railway company of Switzerland, supports 1.25 million daily passengers and is responsible for almost 98% of the rail cargo and passenger traffic nationwide.
 The Gotthard Base Tunnel, with its 57 Km length is the world's longest and deepest railway tunnel.
-As such, the components behind this major work are of significant dimension: 308 km of rails, 178 crosscuts between the 2 tunnels with 2500 electrical cabinets; 10’000 lights; 2’600 km of fibre optic cables, 900 balises (ETCS) and 360 axle counters.
+As such, the components behind this major work are of significant dimension: 308 km of rails, 178 crosscuts between the 2 tunnels with 2500 electrical cabinets, 10’000 lights, 2’600 km of fibre optic cables, 900 balises (ETCS) and 360 axle counters.

-The operation and maintenance of the Gotthard base tunnel yearly costs almost 40 mio CHF and involves 150 internal and external specialists.
-The client is seeking to enhance the maintenance quality and reduce costs of his infrastructure by digitalizing its processes and offering instant knowledge and video support to its employees.
+The operation and maintenance of the Gotthard base tunnel yearly costs almost 40 million CHF and involves 150 internal and external specialists.
+The client is seeking to enhance the maintenance quality and reduce the costs of its infrastructure by digitalizing its processes and offering instant knowledge and video support to its employees.

 Open Web Technology was approached to support the targeted digitization and industrialization with the help of Augmented Reality (AR).

-Open Web Technology's team, together with the client, defined a three steps approach to turn this vision into reality:
+Open Web Technology's team, together with the client, defined a three-step approach to turn this vision into reality: